 The watch also features full-color maps and guides, as well as Garmin Pay.

 The side buttons on the watch have some functionality issues at times, and the battery life appears to drain quickly whether or not the GPS function is enabled.

 - Includes safety and tracking features such as incident detection

 - Battery life may drain quickly, whether or not the GPS function is enabled

 The Garmin Vivoactive 3 GPS Smartwatch helps monitor your fitness levels before, during, and after your rides.
 Made with Corning Gorilla Glass 3 and stainless steel bezel, as well as a fiber-reinforced polymer stainless steel rear cover, this watch is designed for durability.

 The watch’s activity tracking features include a step and floor counter, distance traveled, sleep monitoring, and stress tracking.
-Additionally, you can plan your rides and other exercises via the training, planning, and analysis feature that comes built in.
-GPS speed and distance, customizable data pages, and multiple heart rate features all come included.
+Additionally, you can plan your rides and other exercises via the training, planning, and analysis feature that comes built-in.
+GPS speed and distance, customizable data pages, and multiple heart rate feature all come included.

 The battery life on this watch tends to drain quickly, whether or not the GPS is being used.
 On top of that, the step tracker is inconsistent at times.
 Additionally, while this watch is designed to work with both Android and iPhone smartphone models, there are more customizable options for Android users.